Aliases for CDKN1C Gene

 This gene is imprinted, with preferential expression of the maternal allele.
 The encoded protein is a tight-binding, strong inhibitor of several G1 cyclin/Cdk complexes and a negative regulator of cell proliferation.
 Mutations in this gene are implicated in sporadic cancers and Beckwith-Wiedemann syndorome, suggesting that this gene is a tumor suppressor candidate.
 Three transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Oct 2010]

 GeneCards Summary for CDKN1C Gene

-CDKN1C (Cyclin-Dependent Kinase Inhibitor 1C (P57, Kip2)) is a Protein Coding gene.
-Diseases associated with CDKN1C include beckwith-wiedemann syndrome due to cdkn1c mutation and image syndrome.
-Among its related pathways are Endochondral Ossification and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include cyclin-dependent protein serine/threonine kinase inhibitor activity.
-An important paralog of this gene is CDKN1A.
+CDKN1C (Cyclin Dependent Kinase Inhibitor 1C) is a Protein Coding gene.
+Diseases associated with CDKN1C include Beckwith-Wiedemann Syndrome and Intrauterine Growth Retardation, Metaphyseal Dysplasia, Adrenal Hypoplasia Congenita, And Genital Anomalies.
+Among its related pathways are Mitotic G1-G1/S phases and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include cyclin-dependent protein serine/threonine kinase inhibitor activity.
+An important paralog of this gene is CDKN1B.

 Potent tight-binding inhibitor of several G1 cyclin/CDK complexes (cyclin E-CDK2, cyclin D2-CDK4, and cyclin A-CDK2) and, to lesser extent, of the mitotic cyclin B-CDC2.
 Negative regulator of cell proliferation.
 May play a role in maintenance of the non-proliferative state throughout life.